 Type 410 - This is one of the worst type of stainless steel materials available.
 They are also considered as scrap metal and may contain radioactive substances.

-Type 420 - This is a martensitic steel, and is used in surgical tools and food grade tools.
-This type is very commonly found in daily life.
+Type 430 - This type is very commonly found in daily life.
 Also known as 18/0 because of its 18% Chormium content and 0% Nickel content.
+Suitable for use in household utensils & cutlery tableware items.

 Type 304 - This is also known as 18/8 because of the 18% Chormium content and 8% Nickel content.
-Used mainly for high quality
+Used mainly for high quality tableware & kitchenware.

 Type 316 - This is the premium grade of type 304 stainless steel.
 It has even higher nickel content for excellent rust-resistant qualities.
 Also known as 18/10 because of the 18% Chormium content and 8.3+% Nickel content.
 Often, many producers that claim 18/10 properties only have 18/8 because they are hard to detect by eyes and need to be sent into laboratories for testing.